Dangerous Dog Codes and Leash Laws For Houston, Harris County, and Surrounding Areas

 (a) It shall be unlawful for any person to permit his dog to run at large.

 (b) All persons owning a dog shall keep such dog safely penned or chained upon such person’s premises.
-All persons having dogs with them upon the public streets or in public places shall have the dog on a leash and shall keep the animal under control at all times.
+All persons having dogs with them on the public streets or in public places shall have the dog on a leash and shall keep the animal under control at all times.

 (c) The provisions of this section shall not apply to assistance dogs when being used as such by persons with total or partial disability.